 During the current official mourning period following the death of His Majesty the King, visitors are advised to dress "respectfully", but I'd hazard a guess and say that's not really being followed by some on and near the beaches.

 The best exchange rate is the one you get when you take money from an ATM.
 Banks use the interbank transfer rate - which is the true exchange rate.
-Of course there may be fees from both banks associated with that withdrawal that makes it more expensive... but it's still the best method. about 2 years ago
+Of course there may be fees from both banks associated with that withdrawal that makes it more expensive... but it's still the best method. over 2 years ago

 wear pants to any temple. all else, it is hot humid, be comfortable. not much difference i exchange rate. exchanged at airport and not much different in city. no need to run around looking for exchange place. many exchange office at airport inside/outside area. over 1 year ago